evakathie/ux-portfolio/projects/spotify-audiobooks.md

 <h4>Paper Prototypes</h4>

 <p>One of my favorite steps in Design Thinking is Divergent Thinking — skribbling all the solutions/ ideas that come into mind without judging them.
-What I did in this case study was a quick round of Crazy 8s. <i>Please excuse my weird mix of German and English in the picture below — under “time pressure” my brain seems to like switching back to German.</i></p>
+What I did in this case study was a quick round of Crazy 8s. <em>Please excuse my weird mix of German and English in the picture below — under “time pressure” my brain seems to like switching back to German.</em></p>

 <img :src="'/images/spotify-audiobooks/paper-prototypes.png'">